CWML/gitdemo/readme.md

 # **Git & GitHub: An Introduction to Version Control**
 In this repository you will find all workshop materials.
-Powerpoint file is included and the hands on portion of the class is located below in the [Git Fundamentals](#Git-Fundamentals)
+Powerpoint file is included and the hands on portion of the class is located below in the [Git Fundamentals](#Git-Fundamentals) section.

 **Learning Objectives**
-You will learn: <br>

 - Benefits & basics of a Version Control System
 - Differences between git and GitHub
 - About remote repositories and why they are useful